Online Theater Arts Degrees and Programs

 Pursuing a degree in theater arts opens the door to numerous career paths.
 Whether creating a set for a play, choreographing a dance number or directing a massive production for stage and film, it all begins with a theater arts degree.

-The most popular theater arts degrees
+Popular theater arts degrees

 Though talent is the key to consistent employment in theater and other dramatic arts, a formal education is often seen as a significant element to advancement.
 The online art degree level needed depends on a student’s career path.
 For example, performers may get by with a high school diploma or associate degree in theater arts, while agents and managers need a bachelor’s or master’s degree.
 Just over half of music and drama teachers at the post-secondary level have a doctoral degree, the U.S. Department of Labor reports, and another 40 percent have a master’s degree.
 When choosing a degree program, look for accreditation by the National Association of Schools of Theatre.